This is by far one of the easiest blogs I think I’ve ever written, and will probably ever write.

 Things have to change, this has never been acceptable, and will no longer be accepted by those of us who’ve lost babies.

-The “thanks” I mentioned at the beginning of this blog, has come from those who have messaged me thanking me for my honesty and braveness when writing about my experiences.
+The “thanks” I mentioned at the beginning of this blog, is for those who have messaged me thanking me for my honesty and braveness when writing about my experiences.
 Others have thanked me for making them feel less alone, and giving them the fight to go and get help.
 This is why I blog-so these messages mean more to me than you can imagine.